mendix/docs/content/en/docs/appstore/services/event-broker.md

 This feature is currently in [Private Beta](/releasenotes/beta-features/).
 Please reach out to your Customer Success Manager or Account Manager for further assistance
 {{% /alert %}}

-Mendix Event Broker Bridges allows for the integration of the Mendix Event Broker with other technologies, such as AWS SQS, AWS S3 or Google Pub/Sub, in order to send and receive events between your Mendix Public Cloud landscape and technologies outside of your Mendix Public Cloud landscape.
+Mendix Event Broker Bridges allow for the integration of the Mendix Event Broker with other technologies, such as AWS SQS, AWS S3 or Google Pub/Sub, in order to send and receive events between your Mendix Public Cloud landscape and technologies outside of your Mendix Public Cloud landscape.

 {{< figure src="event_broker_bridges.png" >}}